Residents of Orange and Durham counties can take advantage of programs and services at any of Durham Tech's locations.

 The schedule of courses is listed on the Nursing Assistant web pages.

-Interior Design and Decorating

 NEW!
+Basic Principals of Interior Design and Decorating

 Polymer Clay Mixed Media Art

 Learn how to combine polymer clay with acrylic painting to create unique wall art.
 Other media and techniques of your choice may also be incorporated.
 Take your painting and polymer clay creations to another level with this exciting combination.
 (Because this course is self-supporting, no tuition waivers or exemptions are allowed.)
 18 hours. $90.25